Recovery (Eminem album)

-Recovery is the seventh studio album by the American rapper Eminem, released on June 18, 2010, by Aftermath Entertainment, Shady Records, and Interscope Records.
+Recovery is the seventh studio album by the American rapper Eminem, released on June 18, 2010, by Shady Records, Goliath Artists, Aftermath Entertainment, WEB Entertainment, and Interscope Records.
 Unlike his previous albums, it features a majority of outside producers, including Alex da Kid, Just Blaze, Boi-1da, Jim Jonsin and Havoc, alongside the in-house producers Emile, DJ Khalil, Mr. Porter, and Dr. Dre.
-The album also features pop artists such as Pink and Rihanna, as well as rapper Lil Wayne and the rap group Slaughterhouse.
+The album also features pop artists such as Pink, Kobe, and Rihanna, as well as rapper Lil Wayne and the rap group Slaughterhouse.
 Recovery featured more introspective and emotional content than its predecessor and the theme of the album revolved around his positive changes, anxiety, and emotional drives.

 To promote Recovery, Eminem performed the album's songs on televised shows, at award ceremonies, and musical events; he also headed The Recovery Tour.
 The album debuted at number one on the Billboard 200 with first-week sales of 741,000 copies.
 It also reached number one in 16 other countries.
 It spawned four singles: "Not Afraid", "Love the Way You Lie", "No Love", and "Space Bound", with the former two both reaching number one on the Billboard Hot 100.
 Recovery was the best-selling album worldwide in 2010 and the best-selling album in the US in 2010.
 The album received generally positive reviews by critics, earning Eminem a multitude of award nominations, and was widely regarded as an improvement to Relapse.

 In 2022, Recovery was certified 8× platinum by the Recording Industry Association of America (RIAA), becoming Eminem's third best-selling studio album behind The Marshall Mathers LP (2000) and The Eminem Show (2002).
 At the 2011 Grammy Awards, it was nominated for Album of the Year, while "Love the Way You Lie" was nominated for Song of the Year and Record of the Year.
 The album earned Eminem American Music Awards and Billboard Music Awards, among other awards.